assetgraph/assetgraph-builder/README.md

    out the in-browser less compiler.
  * Renames all static to a 10-char MD5 prefix + the original extension
    so they can be served with a far-future expiry time.
+ * Supports a special syntax for getting the url of static assets from JavaScript code (`one.getStaticUrl`).
+These are also modelled as relations so the target files will be included in the build and thus renamed so they can be served with a far-future expiry time.
  * Helps getting your static assets on a CDN by rewriting the references to them (controlled by the `--cdnroot` and `--cdnoutroot` switches).